-The Library JPA shall employ its own Counsel or designate one of its members to provide legal services, with the consent of that member.
+2 The Library JPA shall employ its own Counsel or designate one of its members to provide 3 legal services, with the consent of that member.

-VI.
-Financial Provisions
+- 4 VI.
+Financial Provisions - A. Annual Budget

-A. Annual Budget
+1. The Governing Board shall adopt and submit annually to the County Board 6 7 of Supervisors a budget containing the estimates in detail of the amount of money necessary for the Library Services for the ensuing year, together with an estimate of all revenues other than tax 8 revenues which are anticipated.
+The Governing Board's proposed budget shall be submitted in a 9 10 format acceptable to the County and on a schedule as established by the County Manager, with the expectation that the Board of Supervisors, acting on the recommendation of the Governing Board, 11 shall adopt by July 1st of each year an annual operating budget for the Library JPA setting forth 12 13 anticipated expenses, financing sources and proposed service levels necessary to carry out the 14 purposes of this Agreement.

-- of Supervisors a budget containing the estimates in detail of the amount of money necessary for the Library Services for the ensuing year, together with an estimate of all revenues other than tax revenues which are anticipated.
-The Governing Board's proposed budget shall be submitted in a format acceptable to the County and on a schedule as established by the County Manager, with the expectation that the Board of Supervisors, acting on the recommendation of the Governing Board, shall adopt by July 1st of each year an annual operating budget for the Library JPA setting forth anticipated expenses, financing sources and proposed service levels necessary to carry out the purposes of this Agreement. - 2.
-The estimate of total expenditures, as finally fixed and adopted by the Board of Supervisors, constitutes the appropriation for the Library Services for the period for which the budget is intended to apply.
-The Governing Board shall have authority to expend funds within the appropriations for the Library Services as defined in this section, except that the monies specified in the Governing Board's budget for salaries and employee benefits, fixed asset purchases or capital expenditures shall not be exceeded without a transfer or other appropriate augmentation of said budget category as authorized by standard County policies and procedures.
-The fiscal year for the Library JPA shall be from July 1st of each calendar year to June 30th of the following calendar year.
-Immediately after approving the annual budget, the Governing Board shall refer the budget to the governing bodies of the Parties for the purposes of securing from them any necessary contributions and/or appropriations as set forth in the budget.
-Each Party shall deposit its monetary
+2. 15 The estimate of total expenditures, as finally fixed and adopted by the Board 16 of Supervisors, constitutes the appropriation for the Library Services for the period for which the budget is intended to apply.
+The Governing Board shall have authority to expend funds within the 17 appropriations for the Library Services as defined in this section, except that the monies specified 18 19 in the Governing Board's budget for salaries and employee benefits, fixed asset purchases or 20 capital expenditures shall not be exceeded without a transfer or other appropriate augmentation of 21 said budget category as authorized by standard County policies and procedures.
+The fiscal year for 22 the Library JPA shall be from July 1st of each calendar year to June 30th of the following calendar year.
+Immediately after approving the annual budget, the Governing Board shall refer the budget 23 to the governing bodies of the Parties for the purposes of securing from them any necessary 24 contributions and/or appropriations as set forth in the budget.
+Each Party shall deposit its monetary 25